 - We’ll take your photo for our records.

 - Everyone on your membership will get a membership card.
-If you prefer to use a mobile app, you may do so; please ask for details.

 - Bring your health insurance card if your membership is paid for by your insurance.